joshgerdes/jekyll-uno/_posts/2021-07-01-how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

 ### Virtual-Desktop-Optimization-Tool

-Automatically apply a range of optimisations for pooled and personal Azure Desktop hosts.
-These scripts
+Automatically apply a range of optimisations for pooled and personal Azure Desktop hosts, this is a good resource to add to your initial image creation builds.

 [Virtual-Desktop-Optimization-Tool](https://github.com/The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool "Virtual-Desktop-Optimization-Tool"){:target="_blank"}